bookingcom/nanotube/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/bookingcom/nanotube)](https://goreportcard.com/report/github.com/bookingcom/nanotube)

 This is the router (or relay, or reverse-proxy) for Graphite.
 It routes incoming records according to the specified rules.
 The Nanotube is designed for high-load systems.
-It is used at Booking.com to route up to `400k` incoming and `1.2M` outgoing records/sec on a single box.
+It is used at Booking.com to route up to a million incoming records/sec on a single box with a typical production config.

 ## Build and run